 3. Making the climate survey links

-Conducting an organizational climate survey enables an organization to describe and measure people’s reactions to their experience of the current organizational culture, and it’s impact on them.
+Conducting an organisational climate survey enables an organization to describe and measure people’s reactions to their experience of the current workplace culture, and its impacts on them.

-It is a great and effective barometer of the organizational “mood” and of people’s behaviours and actions impact on overall performance, and not of the core drivers; needs, beliefs and values, driving people’s behaviours and actions.
+It is a great and effective barometer of the organisational “mood” and of people’s behaviours and actions impact on overall performance, and not of the core drivers; needs, values, beliefs and Collective Mindsets driving people’s behaviours and actions.

 4. Making the engagement survey links

-Conducting an engagement survey enables an organization to asses how people think, act and feel about how “things are getting done” in the organization, and how this impacts on their effectiveness and productivity in their roles.
-These typically encapsulate their range of reactive responses, or their experience of their employers Organizational Climate which is driven by the Organizational Culture and expresses this as an overall people engagement score.
+Conducting an engagement survey enables an organisation to asses how people think, act and feel about how “things are getting done” in the organisation.
+How this impacts on their effectiveness and productivity within their roles.
+These typically encapsulate their range of reactive responses or their experience of their employers Organisational Climate which is driven by the Organisational Culture and expresses this as an overall people engagement score.

-Here’s the point – culture, climate and engagement are symbiotic, so understanding culture, climate and engagement measurement basics is key!
+Here’s the point – culture, climate and engagement are symbiotic, so understanding culture, climate and engagement measurement fundamentals are key!

 - How people are thinking, acting and feeling either inhibits or enhances an organizations ability to achieve its aspiration.

-- How people are thinking, acting and feeling cannot be influenced, or changed, without knowing exactly how these are impacting positively or negatively on people’s performance.
+- How people are thinking, acting and feeling cannot be influenced, or changed, without knowing exactly how these collective mindsets are impacting positively or negatively on people’s performance.

-- How people are thinking, acting and feeling cannot be influenced, or changed, without knowing exactly how these are impacting on an organizations abilities to achieve its aspiration.
+- How people are thinking, acting and feeling cannot be influenced, or changed, without knowing exactly how these collective mindsets are impacting on an organisations abilities to achieve its aspiration.

-Mindsets and behaviours seldom change without an understanding of the underlying root causes; people’s core and underlying needs, their implicit values and beliefs and how these result in “cultural norms” and send “messages” that impact on how people think, act and feel the way they do.
+Mindsets and behaviours seldom change without an understanding of the underlying root causes; people’s core and underlying needs, their implicit values and beliefs and how these result in “cultural norms” and send “messages” impacting how people think, act and feel the way they do.

-- Clarify and share your organizational aspirations with your people; vision, purpose & values grounded in desired mindsets and behaviours.
+- Clarify and share your organizational aspirations with your people; vision, purpose and values grounded in desired collective mindsets and behaviours.

-- Assess, measure and diagnose your current culture, to identify the operating needs, values and beliefs and how these operate as “cultural norms” and get sent as “messages” in the organization, and identify and qualify their impact on overall performance.
+- Assess, measure and diagnose your current culture, to identify the operating needs, values and beliefs expressed as the collective mindsets, diagnose how these operate as “cultural norms” and get sent as “messages” in the organization, and identify and qualify their impact on overall performance.

-- Identify the gap between the current or actual culture and ideal culture and build and implement a culture development plan to close them including how to lead and role model the desired changes.
+- Identify the gap between the current or actual culture and ideal culture and build and implement a culture development plan to build the capability to close them including how to lead and role model the desired changes.

 - Monitor how these changes make people think, act and feel by regular engagement surveys/dashboards (as a scorecard, not as the solution).

-It is not an easy journey, and it is a worthwhile and sustainable one, if we want to engage, empower, enable and enoble people to be the best they can be, to make the difference we want to make in the world, in ways that are valued and cherished.
+It is not an easy journey, and it is a worthwhile and sustainable one, if we want to engage, empower, and enable people, through workplace culture development planning, to be the best they can be, to make the difference we want to make in the world, in ways that are valued and cherished.